eduardofischermath/homemade_graphs/ISSUES.md

 This removes memory footprint; for the example, from 28 to 80 bytes, and the difference only increases for longer tuples.
 (Strings also reduce footprint, but not as well as integers: in the example '0111010'.__sizeof__() == 56)

+This appears to reduce the footprint for memoization by some percentage.

+## ISSUE #0049 OPEN

+Solve bugs related to outputting as generator when producing all presence bitmasks in StateDigraphSolveTSP.
+Bug also appears for the deprecated presence set.

+## ISSUE #0050 OPEN

+Go further on Issue #0048 and also codify initial and final vertices (or initial and final numbers) as part of the bitmask.
+For example, add (2**self.n)*final_number and (self.n*(2**self.n))*initial_number to the bitmask, making it into a "hybrid-base representation number".
+That is, it will have self.n+2 "digits", with the first and second on the left to mean the initial and final numbers, and the last self.n digits as bitmask for the presence of the self.n vertices.